0xN1ghtR1ngs/0xN1ghtR1ngs.github.io/_posts/2020-11-14-Intense-HTB.md

 ezi0x00@kali:~/HTB/Intense$ base64 -di libc.b64 > libc
 ezi0x00@kali:~/HTB/Intense$ base64 -di note_server.b64 > note_server
 ```
-Now we want the new `PIE` base server specific to do that after got a `note_server` debug it not local was compiled on local.
+Now we want the new `PIE` base(return address) server specific to do that after got a `note_server` debug it not local was compiled on local.
 We don't need to repeat the previous steps to get the return address, just look at the main function
 ```shell
 ezi0x00@kali:~/HTB/Intense$ gdb note_server -ex 'disassemble main'